List of Charlie and the Chocolate Factory characters: Violet Beauregarde

-In the 2005 film, 10-year old Violet is described as being "brash, rude and insanely competitive".
+In the 2005 film, 12-year old Violet is described as being "brash, rude and insanely competitive".
 Aside from gum-chewing, she also has many other interests that reflect her obsession with always winning, such as in karate.
-She is accompanied by her single mother, Scarlett Beauregarde (a former baton champion herself), whose own competitive personality appears to have had an influence on her daughter, as Scarlett expresses pride over Violet's 263 trophies and medals.
+She is accompanied on the tour by her single mother, Scarlett Beauregarde (a former baton champion herself), whose own competitive personality appears to have had an influence on her daughter, as Scarlett expresses pride over Violet's 263 trophies and medals.
 Cornelia Prinzmetel was not mentioned in this film.
 In this version, when she and Veruca interact with each other, they suggest being best friends, though they do not really like each other.
 Violet is also shown to be anti-social and malicious, such as when she briefly insults Charlie, snatching a piece of confectionery from his hand, and then, when he tries to interact with her, calling him a loser.
-She turns blue, although her lips remain red, her eyes and hair (and clothing) turn blue, and swells up into a 10-foot blueberry before being rolled off to the Juicing Room by the Oompa-Loompas to squeeze the juice out of her body.
-Violet is shown leaving the factory gymnastically cartwheeling as a consequence of her increased flexibility, which she is actually happy about, although her mother is less than pleased with her daughter's possibly permanently indigo colour.
-She was portrayed by AnnaSophia Robb.
+She turns blue and swells into a 10-foot blueberry before being rolled off to the Juicing Room by the Oompa-Loompas to squeeze the juice out of her body.
+Violet is shown leaving the factory cartwheeling as a consequence of her increased flexibility, which she is happy about.
+She is portrayed by AnnaSophia Robb.

 In the 2013 Sam Mendes London musical, Violet Beauregarde is portrayed as an African-American, Californian fame-hungry wannabe, with her agent/father Eugene Beauregarde parlaying her mundane talent of gum chewing into celebrity status, with multitude of endorsements including her own TV show, line of perfume, and a clothing boutique franchise.
 Her theme is called "The Double-Bubble Duchess".
 It is revealed that Violet's chewing "skill" was picked up when she was a baby and her mother tried to get her to stop talking all the time.
 Violet and her father are escorted by an entourage to the factory entrance.
 Violet comes dressed in a sparkly purple and pink disco jumper and a pink backpack.
 Upon swelling in the influence of the experimental gum (which consisted of tomato soup, roast chicken, potatoes and gravy, Fizzy Orange, cheese and crackers and blueberry pie), she panics and runs away as the Oompa-Loompas break into a disco number, "Juicy", and roller skate along the stage as Violet lifts into the air, resembling a giant purple disco ball.
 Mr. Beauregarde phones his lawyer excitedly, with intent to profit from Violet's new size, until Violet explodes.
 Wonka's only reassurance of her survival is the prospect of rescuing the pieces and de-juicing them.
 In the Broadway version, the song "Juicy" is cut out (the only child-exit song to be cut from the London version), and Violet instead becomes a blueberry and explodes in the background when an Oompa-Loompa blows an air-dart at her while Wonka explains how he met the Oompa-Loompas to the group.